wonders of tanzania

-The internal flights – Serengeti/Arusha/Dar es Salaam, and Dar es Salaam /Zanzibar/ Arusha – are included in the tour cost.
+The internal flights – Serengeti/Dar es Salaam, Dar es Salaam/Selous, Selous/Zanzibar, and Zanzibar/ Arusha – are included in the tour cost.
 On these internal flights the luggage allowance is one checked piece (33 pound maximum) plus a small carry on, per person.
-Additional luggage may be brought for an additional fee.

 Neither Galapagos Travel nor Beyond Adventures LLC can be held responsible for any delays caused by international or domestic flights, lost or delayed baggage, strikes, government regulations, weather or volcanic activity, or other circumstances beyond our control.
 In such an event if we are unable to operate the services according to the schedule described we will attempt to substitute services of equivalent value.
 If we are unable to do so, participants may be responsible for additional costs due to circumstances beyond our control.